The Reclaimed World

 Thrivins

 They show a clear rise in intellect, with stronger learning, problem-solving, and adaptability that help them navigate complex environments and social dynamics.
 Their communication is more layered and expressive, resembling human language without being fully translatable, and supports more intricate social structures, including cooperation and symbiotic relationships with other species.
-For example, the mushrooms frolicking around with a ribbon.

 Enviorobuddies